AI-Maker-Space/The-AI-Engineer-Challenge/docs/PLAN.md

 - [ ] Add a textarea for the user to type their question/message.
 - [ ] Add a "Send" button to submit the input.
 - [ ] Display chat history in a conversational format (user and assistant messages, styled with avatars or icons).
+- [ ] Store chat history in local/session storage (never the API key).
-- [ ] Show loading indicators and handle streaming responses from the backend.
+- [ ] Show loading indicators and update the chat UI as streaming responses are received from the backend.
 - [ ] Ensure keyboard accessibility for all controls.

 ## 6. API Integration

 - [ ] Connect the frontend to the backend FastAPI service in the `api` directory.
-- [ ] Use the `/api/chat` endpoint for chat functionality (POST requests with API key, system prompt, and user message).
+- [ ] Use the `/api/chat` endpoint directly for chat functionality (POST requests with API key, system prompt, and user message).
-- [ ] Handle streaming responses and errors gracefully.
+- [ ] Handle streaming responses and errors gracefully, updating the chat UI in real time.

 ## 7. Accessibility & Testing

 - [ ] Audit the UI for WCAG 2.2 compliance (color contrast, focus states, ARIA roles, etc.).
 - [ ] Test keyboard navigation and screen reader compatibility.
-- [ ] Add unit and integration tests for key components and API calls.
+- [ ] Add unit and integration tests for key components and API calls using React Testing Library.

 ## 8. Documentation